VEGOILS-Palm falls to Sept lows, but selling pressure expected to ease

 on May 5.

-The U.S. July soyoil contract was down 0.1 percent in late Asian
+The U.S. July soyoil contract was down 0.1 percent in early Asian

 trade, while the most active September soybean oil contract on the